This post provides an overview of Safe Design in Australia: Overview, Statistics, and Principles.

 - Consider types of failure or malfunction and design the plant to fail in a safe manner.

 Understand the significance of considering the product lifecycle in safe design and how it contributes to sustainability.

 The lifecycle of a product is a key concept of sustainable and safe design.
 It provides a framework for eliminating the hazards at the design stage and/or controlling the risk as the product is:

 - disposed of or recycled.

-A safer product will be created if the hazards and risks that could impact on downstream users in the lifecycle are eliminated or controlled during design, manufacture, or construction.
-In these early phases, there is greater scope to design-out hazards and/or incorporate risk control measures that are compatible with the original design concept and functional requirements of the product.
+Create a safer product by eliminating or controlling the hazards and risks that could impact on downstream users in the lifecycle.
+Do this during design, manufacture, or construction.
+In these early phases, there is greater scope to design out hazards and/or incorporate risk control measures that are compatible with the original design concept and functional requirements of the product.

 - Designers must have a good understanding of the lifecycle of the item they are designing, including the needs of users and the environment in which that item may be used.

 - New risks may emerge as products are modified or the environments in which they are used change.